The Complete Youth Baseball Equipment Checklist

 1. Baseballs—And Lots of Them

 You can never have too many balls.
 Kids will miss throws, foul them off, or leave them behind.
 Bring a bucket with at least 15–20 practice balls and separate game-quality ones in a marked bag.
+Here’s a trustworthy bucket from Rawlings (paid link) you can check out on Amazon now.

 2. Extra Glove, Batting Helmet, and Bat